qdrant/landing_page/qdrant-landing/content/articles/hybrid-search.md

 ![Multiple vectors per point](/articles_data/hybrid-search/multiple-vectors.png)

-There is no single way of building hybrid search.
+There is no single way of building a hybrid search.
 The process of designing it is an exploratory exercise, where you need to test various setups and measure their effectiveness.
 Building a proper search experience is a complex task, and it's better to keep it data-driven, not just rely on the intuition.